KQM-git/TCL/characters/geo/itto.md

 {% tab title="Fight Club Legend" %}
 **Normal Attacks**
 Perform up to 4 consecutive strikes.
-• When the 2nd and 4th strikes hit opponents, Itto will gain 1 or 2 stacks of **Superlative Superstrength**, respectively.
+• When the 2nd and 4th strikes hit opponents, Itto will gain 1 and 2 stacks of **Superlative Superstrength**, respectively.
 Max 5 stacks.
 Triggering this effect will refresh the current duration of any existing stacks.
 • Additionally, Itto's Normal Attack combo does not immediately reset after sprinting or using his Elemental Skill, "**Masatsu Zetsugi: Akaushi Burst!**"

 | String | Talent 9% | Frames | MV/s |